 Indianapolis Central Library, Indianapolis

-The Indianapolis Central Library, adjacent to the World War Memorial Plaza, was designed by Philadelphia-based architect Paul Philippe Cret.
-It opened to the public on October 8, 1917.
+The Indianapolis Central Library, located adjacent to the World War Memorial Plaza, is a landmark of architectural and cultural significance in Indianapolis.
+Designed by Philadelphia architect Paul Philippe Cret, the library first opened its doors to the public on October 8, 1917.
+Its original structure, built in the Greek Doric style, is a striking example of early 20th-century classical architecture.

 Want to visit this sight?
 Check out these Self-Guided Walking Tours in Indianapolis.
 Alternatively, you can download the mobile app "GPSmyCity: Walks in 1K+ Cities" from Apple App Store or Google Play Store.
 The app turns your mobile device to a personal tour guide and it works offline, so no data plan is needed when traveling abroad.